Don't Wait! Here Are Holiday Shipping Deadlines In Time For Christmas

 UPS: The last day to use UPS Ground shipping to mail Christmas gifts depends on the size of your package and how far it has to travel.

-If you’re sending packages via UPS 3 Day Select, you have until Tuesday, December 21 to get to a UPS Store.READ MORE: Demoted High-Ranking City Of Miami Police Officers Get Jobs Back
+If you’re sending packages via UPS 3 Day Select, you have until Tuesday, December 21 to get to a UPS Store.READ MORE: BSO To Welcome New Top Dog: Olivia Is New K-9 Therapy Dog Making Pawsitive Impact In Community

 The final day for UPS 2nd Day Air is Wednesday, December 22, and Thursday, December 23 for UPS Next Day Air services.